awsdocs/aws-systems-manager-user-guide/doc_source/distributor-working-with-packages-deploy.md

 1. For **Package**, choose **Install on a schedule**\.

-   This command opens Systems Manager State Manager to a new association that is created for you\.
+   This command opens State Manager to a new association that is created for you\.

 1. For **Name**, enter a name \(for example, **Deploy\-test\-agent\-package**\)\.
 This is optional, but recommended\.
 Spaces aren't allowed in the name\.